 Home page

-• From Liz Hincks
+• From ehincks

 Insect-eating plants have fascinated biologists for more than a century, but how plants evolved the ability to capture and consume live prey has largely remained a…

-• From Liz Hincks
+• From ehincks

 Kay Tye and researchers at the Salk Institute and colleagues have discovered the molecule in the brain responsible for associating good or bad feelings with a memory.…

-• From Liz Hincks
+• From ehincks

 Cancer can be caused by genetic mutations, yet the impact of specific types such as structural variants that break and rejoin DNA, can vary widely.
 The findings,…